nielskee/draft-articles/TechnicalHiringPart2.md

 [HackerRank](https://www.hackerrank.com/) and
 [Codility](https://codility.com/) are becoming more widespread in hiring.
 I understand why companies are using them, although I think they're used either wrongly or excessively more often than not.

-If you haven't used these tools, here's an outline:
+If you haven't used these tools, here's a potted summary:

-- The technical interviewer designs the test by picking from a list of coding challenges and questions
+- The technical interviewer designs the test by picking from a list of coding challenges and questions.

 - The candidate is sent a link to the online test, and works though it, with a countdown timer running, to complete the challenge.